KotoriCANOE/DeblurNet/Note.md

 steps: 511000
-dataset: Pixiv bookmark (epoch=1) improved pre-processing use packed data but forgot to set batch size so val size is unexpected val size: 256 => 64
+dataset: Pixiv bookmark (epoch=1) improved pre-processing val size: 256 => 64
+(use packed data but forgot to set batch size, so val size is unexpected)

 ## 123